Gain engineering and atom lasing in a topological edge state in synthetic dimensions: Methods

 \textbf{Generation of 4-color microwave}

-We simultaneously apply 4-color microwaves around the clock frequency $\sim 6.8$GHz.
+We simultaneously apply 4-color microwaves around the clock frequency $\sim 6.8$ GHz.
 We use an output from a microwave synthesizer at a frequency $f$ for the $\ket{2,-2}-\ket{1,-1}$ coupling and generate three sidebands.
 An image rejection mixer can create a microwave sideband only at higher frequency side at a frequency of $f+f_{\rm RF1}$, and is set on resonance to the $\ket{2,0}-\ket{1,1}$ transition.
-A series connection of an additional image rejection mixer further generates sidebands at $f+f_{\rm RF2}$ and $f+f_{\rm RF1}+f_{\rm RF2}$, and are set to the $\ket{2,0}-\ket{1,-1}$ and $\ket{2,2}-\ket{1,1}$ resonances (Extended Data Fig. \ref{Fig.s3}).
+A series connection of an additional image rejection mixer further generates sidebands at $f+f_{\rm RF2}$ and $f+f_{\rm RF1}+f_{\rm RF2}$, and are set to the $\ket{2,0}-\ket{1,-1}$ and $\ket{2,2}-\ket{1,1}$ resonances (Fig. \ref{Fig.s3}).
 In this configuration, $\Omega_{\rm W}$ can be controlled by the strength of the second RF.
+Measured Rabi frequencies for the 3-site and the 5-site experiment are shown in TABLE I and II, respectively.
+Numerical solutions to the 5-site SSH Hamiltonian using the measured Rabi frequencies are shown in Fig.\ref{Fig.s2}.